 See the dressing rooms that have housed the stars, visit the backstage areas that are the workhouse of theatre life and finally step onstage at the New Alex and in doing so join with some of the greats of English theatre.
 After your tour you can join us for a free hot drink and biscuits in our Gershwin’s Bar.

+*Access to the stage is not always possible due to visiting company policy.
 Please note that the tour covers all parts of the theatre and this includes many stairs.
 The use of photography or video recording is not permitted on the tour.

 BBC Birmingham Tours

 Visit BBC Birmingham and take a fascinating tour of the television and radio studios.
 Take a peek behind the scenes of programmes such as BBC Midlands Today, The Archers, Asian Network, BBC WM and even take part in a special recording of a radio drama or practice presenting the weather!

 The BBC Tour offers visitors the chance to gain access to the rarely seen world behind the TV and radio programmes broadcast and produced from BBC Birmingham.
 BBC Tour guides will give an insight into the programmes originating from BBC Birmingham and the level of work it takes to get them from script to screen.
 They are also on hand to answer any burning questions relating to technical wizardry, famous faces to have visited the building or even where Nick Owen gets his jokes from!